 If you’re staying at Chateau Frontenac or somewhere nearby, you have a couple of ways to access the Lower Old Town.
 You can either take the stairs – around 200 of them – to descend into the magical old quarter, or you can take the funicular (C$2.50 per person each way) which leaves from outside of Chateau Frontenac (Terrasse Dufferin) and drops you off right at the head of Petit Champlain.

-For the ultimate romantic holiday scene, you must head down to Place Royale at night when the streets are lit up and the giant Christmas tree in the main square takes center stage.
+For the ultimate romantic holiday scene capturing the essence of Christmas in Quebec City, you must head down to Place Royale at night when the streets are lit up and the giant Christmas tree in the main square takes center stage.
 Backed by Notre-Dame-des-Victoires, the oldest stone church in North America (1688), it’s a dreamy tableau.
 You may recognize the church from Catch Me If You Can, in a final scene that takes place with Leonardo DiCaprio in a church in a what’s alleged to be a ‘small town in France.’
 As it turns out, that scene was actually filmed in this exact square, a pretty solid testament to the French influence and feel that exists in Old Quebec City.
 The Lower Old Town is replete with quaint restaurants perfect for a cozy meal, and it’s worth having at least one night slated for this part of town to enjoy the nighttime enchantment.
 After dinner, head to L’Oncle Antoine’s, a centuries-old home-turned-pub that was recommended to us by friends.
 Escape the freezing temps and warm up with a seat by the fire or a cup of mulled wine.

 People often say that they believe Quebec City is the closest thing to Europe that visitors can experience in North America.
 After our recent visit, I have no doubt that’s absolutely true.